shajivmasters/Assignmnet/README.md

 Current date and time | jlaide | Tower home project for SRE

 		There is multiple way you can do this
-			Ø Using the FASTAPI directly by accessing using http://<PubIP>/swagger  .
-The same link will give you the usages.
-This allows you to query and bootstrap the DB .
-It is a conscious decision not to provide the update capability for the end user .
-The Update is provided using the /home/centos/scripts/dbmanage.py insert/delete options in the CLI.If you test the http://<PubIP>/getdata it should through the error “DB connection Failed”  initially.
+			Ø Using the FASTAPI directly by accessing using http://<PubIP>/swagger.The same link will give you the usages.
 			Ø Using the script which in turn calling the API by using  /home/centos/scripts/dbmanage.py create Ø Using a simple Curl POST command curl -X POST http://<PubIP>/configure_mysql Ø Using the FASTAPI directly by accessing using http://<PubIP>/configure_mysql.
-   			Ø You can use the http://<PubIP>/ping and it should return a "pong" result if API configured correctly

 3. Your application/script should be able to get all the data from the table and output the data to the screen

 		You can do this with following ways
 			Ø Using the API or curl you can do it "curl -s  http://<PubIP>/getdata" or from the host itself you can run "curl -s http://localhost/getdata | jq "
-			Ø /home/centos/scripts/dbmanage.py query -p <password> ( script location https://github.com/shajivmasters/Assignmnet/blob/master/scripts/dbmanage.py)
+			Ø /home/centos/scripts/dbmanage.py query -p <password>

 4. Your application/script should be able to change the data in the table and output the new data to the screen

 		Ø /home/centos/scripts/dbmanage.py insert  -p <password> -f2 <username>  data -f3 <comments> [-f1 <datetime> default <currentdatetime> ]
 		  As you can see "Fiedl1" set this as optional and if it is not provided it will insert the current date/time Ø The primary key here is the feild2 <username> and will update the existing entry if it exist if not insert this as a new data
 		Ø Query the data
 			Ø Using the API or curl you can do it "curl -s  http://<PubIP>/getdata" or from the host itself you can run "curl -s http://localhost/getdata | jq "